 As I mentioned above, the nursing dresses are limited in style for obvious reasons.
 The maternity dresses are on the other hand not.
 They are just like any other dress you can imaging, but with some extra baby room.
 I will split them in to 2 categories.

 Number 1: dresses that accentuate your beautiful belly, and

 Number 2: dresses that divert attention from that area.

 If you want to show of your belly in a lovely way, here are a few tips and suggestions to get inspired by.

 Hugs the bump in the right way

-A dress for the office?
+A flexible dress